 Protests and demonstrations may also affect your ability to travel by road.

-Despite government efforts to disarm the population, weapons are still readily available within Yemen and the tribes are often heavily armed.
+Weapons are readily available within Yemen and the tribes are often heavily armed.

 Armed carjacking has occurred in many parts of the country.
 Drive with your vehicle's doors locked and windows up at all times.